 This is a common infection of the vagina involving discharge which may be foul-smelling, resulting from an imbalance of the types of bacteria found within the vagina.
 This can cause itching and foul-smelling vaginal discharge.
 In people who are not pregnant, BV is typically harmless and easily treatable with antibiotics.

 In pregnant women, BV is associated with a significantly increased risk of miscarriage, particularly in the first trimester, equivalent to one extra miscarriage for every six pregnant women with BV.
 Seeking medical attention if BV is suspected, so that it can be treated early with antibiotics, can help prevent adverse outcomes.

 Malaria is caused by a parasite known as Plasmodium, which is normally spread through the bite of an infected mosquito.
 Sometimes malaria does not show up immediately in a blood test.
 This happens especially in pregnant women, where the parasite can be present in high numbers in the placenta, without being apparent in the rest of the body.

 For this reason, it is important that all pregnant women who have reason to suspect they may have been infected consult a doctor as soon as possible.
-See this resource for more information about the causes and symptoms of malaria.

 This is a common virus which causes a non-serious condition known as fifth disease or slapped cheek syndrome, most often in children.
 It is most likely to cause miscarriage if it occurs during the first trimester of pregnancy; however, fewer than five percent of all cases of parvovirus B19 in pregnancy result in miscarriage.
 A doctor will be able to screen for the virus using a blood test and recommend treatment options thereafter if necessary.